Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 	<img src="./images/image7.png" height="380">

-	Once the the translated `Observation` resource is saved user can see the updated version Id in reponse as highlitghted.
+	Once the the translated `Observation` resource is saved user can see the updated version Id in response as highlighted.

 10. Click on Reset All button to Update the Translated Resource to the FHIR Server.